 6. Place ornaments on a flat surface to air dry; a cookie cooling rack works nicely.
 Let them dry for 48-72 hours, turning them over half way through the drying period.

 7. Once they are dry, thread the ribbon or twine through the hole and tie in a knot.
-If you choose to make magnets, place a self-adhesive madnet to the back (additional glue is recommended to reinforce adhesion).
+If you choose to make magnets, place a self-adhesive magnet to the back (additional glue is recommended to reinforce adhesion).

 8. Hang on the Christmas tree or give as a gift.